seanvm/blog.vanmulligen.ca/_posts/2018-11-15-transpiling-es9-node-modules-with-babel-7.markdown

 }
 ````

-This config file tells Babel which version of node to transpile for.
-For the purposes of this exercise we will assume that you are running a version of node that does not support ES9, so we will target the current version.
+This config file tells Babel which version of Node to transpile for.
+For the purposes of this exercise we will assume that you are running a version of Node that does not support ES9, so we will target the current version.
 However, you can specify a specific version if you want.

 Within your project folder, create a `src` and `lib` folder: